-Are you looking for a way to support Special Olympics BC with your own unique event?
-A peer-to-peer fundraiser may be exactly what you’re looking for!
+Are you looking for a way to support Special Olympics BC with your own unique event or campaign?
+Become an SOBC Fundraising Champion to help change lives through the power and joy of sport!

 With these initiatives, organizers typically set fundraising goals, spread the word about their event, and encourage their family, friends, and coworkers to donate.
 These fundraisers can be an effective and fun way to make a difference!